The Legal Difference Between a Fitness Contractor and an Employee

 Independent contractors are generally responsible for their own benefits, such as health insurance, retirement plans, and paid time off.
 Additionally, contractors typically bear the expenses related to their business operations, including equipment, supplies, and transportation costs.

-Employees, on the other hand, may receive benefits from their employer, which can include health insurance, retirement plans, paid vacation and sick leave, and other perks.
+Employees, on the other hand, may receive benefits from their employer.
+These can include health insurance, retirement plans, paid vacation and sick leave, and other perks.
 Employers may also cover certain business expenses, such as work-related equipment and supplies.

 Liability & insurance coverage

-Independent contractors are typically considered separate entities from their clients, which means they are personally liable for any damages or legal issues that may arise from their work.
+Independent contractors are typically considered separate entities from their clients.
+This means they are personally liable for any damages or legal issues that may arise from their work.
 Contractors are often required to carry their own liability insurance to protect themselves and their clients from potential claims.

 What about an employee?
 Well, they generally have limited personal liability related to their work.
 If an employee causes harm or is involved in a legal dispute while performing their job’s duties, the employer is usually responsible.
 Employers typically carry liability insurance to cover such situations.